 Nevertheless, Xfce has still got enough about it to stand apart: the main panel sits at the top of the screen by default, and we like the way its Application menu can be clicked easily from the top-left.
 The file manager Thunar has recently been enhanced and responds with lightning speed when opening folders or performing searches, although by default it doesn't support more advanced features such as dual panes.

-There's little in the way of configurable options here, but where Xfce may win fans is with its highly customisable panels (via xfce4-panel).
+There's little in the way of configurable options here, but where Xfce may win fans is with its highly customizable panels (via xfce4-panel).
 Right click on any panel to add more items such as a CPU monitor or mail notifier.
 The xfce4-panel utility also supports multiple panels, so you can have one at the bottom of the screen or on the side as a 'deskbar' if you wish.
 Control is granular: you can define the width, height and exact placement of each panel.

 The window manager Xfwm is ultra-sleek and even includes its own compositing manager.
 It runs at similar speeds to other super-efficient window managers such as OpenBox, but is much more user-friendly.

 Other bundled applications include the awesome graphical calendar app Orage, and Xfburn which can be used to author DVDs.
-You can also run commands via Xfce-Terminal which while being very sleek, also supports colour modes and even a dropdown interface similar to more advanced programs like Guake.
+You can also run commands via Xfce-Terminal which while being very sleek, also supports color modes and even a dropdown interface similar to more advanced programs like Guake.

 If you want to exert complete control over your desktop then KDE Plasma 5 is the desktop to choose – in some ways it's more like a framework for building your own custom desktop than an actual desktop, although version 5 does ship with sensible defaults that give you something to start from.
 Note that some distros still offer version 4 by default, so be prepared to source it yourself (for example, via the kubuntu-ppa/backports repository).